jimlyas/bifrost/README.md

 `bifrost` will use artifact from those maven repository and substitute it with local project when needed.

-> Make sure you name your artifact name the same as your project name, `bifrost` relies on those
+> Make sure to name your artifact the same as your project name, `bifrost` relies on those

 ## Quick Start